 Key IT risk factors of the Bank are composed of internal factors and external factors.
-Internal factors are the Bank's systems, in terms of their capability, their complexity and the adoption of technology for the Bank's business operations; the issue of system and data security, especially information related to the personal data management; the accuracy and completeness of data processing; personnel knowledge of new technologies and development of competency in using new technologies; and the adequacy of the Bank's personnel regarding IT risk awareness and understanding, including malicious and inadvertent insiders.
-External factors are more diversified, rapid and complex forms of IT risk and cyber threats.
-Moreover, current risks from changes in the business-chain environment that rely on technology, the linkage between business information and business risk information related to technologies, and data security management in operating businesses become factors for creating business opportunity as well as risk due to the transformation of the business landscape in the era of digitalization.
+Internal factors are the Bank's systems, in terms of their capability and the adoption of technology for the Bank's business operations; their complexity which may inflict risks; the issue of system and data security; the accuracy of data processing; the development of, and changes in, technologies; and the adequacy of the Bank's personnel regarding IT risk awareness and understanding, including malicious and inadvertent insiders.
+External factors are more diversified, rapid and complex form of cyber risk or IT threat.
+Moreover, current risks from changes in the business-chain environment relying on technology and data security management in operating businesses become factors for creating business opportunity as well as risk due to the business landscape transforming towards the era of digitalization

-The Bank is aware of the risks arising from the use of IT and the importance of information security and cybersecurity.
-The Bank has developed an IT Risk Management Policy and updated the Information Security Policy to cover cybersecurity.
-Moreover, the Bank has enhanced the readiness of our IT governance and IT risk management throughout the Bank by putting in place a framework for the following areas: strengthening cybersecurity to meet the most up-to-date standards and covering new technology management; assessing cyber risk and making appropriate adjustments to the assessment framework according to each situation; regularly building awareness and understanding of cybersecurity with staff and customers; developing contingency plans to rapidly and effectively handle different forms of cyber risk to reduce its impact; and collaborating with external organizations to further strengthen the Bank's readiness to both effectively prevent and handle cyber risk.
+The Bank is aware of the risks arising from the use of IT and the importance of information security and cyber security.
+The Bank has developed an IT Risk Management Policy and updated its Information Security and Cyber Security Policy.
+Moreover, the Bank has enhanced the readiness of its IT governance and IT risk management in aligning with the operational risk management framework to strengthen capability in proper IT risk management and information security and cyber security throughout the Bank by putting in place a framework for the following areas: Strengthening cyber security to meet the most up-to-date standards; Assessing cyber risk and making appropriate adjustments to the assessment framework according to each situation; Regularly building awareness and understanding of cyber security with its staff and customers; Developing contingency plans to rapidly and effectively handle different forms of cyber risk to reduce its impact; and Collaborating with external organizations to further strengthen the Bank's readiness to both effectively prevent and handle cyber risk.

-8) Capital adequacy risk
+8) Capital Adequacy Risk

 Capital is an important source of funding for any financial business.
-Therefore, effective capital management reflects the financial strength, and reliability of financial institutions.
+Therefore, effective capital management reflects the financial strength, and directly affects the reliability, of financial institutions.